• Home

 Sweater sleeve, painted pumpkin and twine.

-For my two smaller pumpkins I used the ends of the sleeves to cover them.
-I cut off at about 6 inches up from the bottom of the sleeve.
+For my two smaller pumpkins I used the ends of the sleeves of the old sweater to cover them.
+I cut off at about 6 inches up from the bottom of the sweater sleeves.
 Then you want to turn your cut sleeve inside out.

 Tying off the base of the inside out sleeve of the sweater to make a sweater pumpkin.